t1mm1/ec-address-book/README.md

 ## License

-This project is licensed under the GPL-2.0+ License - see the LICENSE file for details.
+This project is licensed under the GPL-2.0+.

 ## Credits